-- likely to be the targets of hackers and foreign actors than are those of other individuals, and both - 2 the heightened risk to Senators' personal electronic devices and accounts and the magnitude of - 3 the potential harm would not exist if not for their roles as federal officeholders.
-Accordingly, the - 4 reasonable expenses incurred in protecting your personal electronic devices and accounts from, - 5 and responding to, cybersecurity threats, as described in your advisory opinion request, - 6 constitute ordinary and necessary expenses incurred in connection with your duties as a holder of - 7 federal office, which are a permissible use of campaign funds. - 8 This response constitutes an advisory opinion concerning the application of the Act and - 9 Commission regulations to the specific transaction or activity set forth in your request.
-See - 10 52 U.S.C. § 30108.
-The Commission emphasizes that, if there is a change in any of the facts or - assumptions presented, and such facts or assumptions are material to a conclusion presented in - this advisory opinion, then the requestor may not rely on that conclusion as support for its - 13 proposed activity.
-Any person involved in any specific transaction or activity which is - 14 indistinguishable in all its material aspects from the transaction or activity with respect to which - this advisory opinion is rendered may rely on this advisory opinion.
-See 52 U.S.C. - 16 § 30108(c)(1)(B).
-Please note that the analysis or conclusions in this advisory opinion may be - affected by subsequent developments in the law including, but not limited to, statutes,
+1 likely to be the targets of hackers and foreign actors than are those of other individuals, and both 2 the heightened risk to Senators' personal electronic devices and accounts and the magnitude of 3 the potential harm would not exist if not for their roles as federal officeholders.
+Accordingly, the 4 reasonable expenses incurred in protecting your personal electronic devices and accounts from, 5 and responding to, cybersecurity threats, as described in your advisory opinion request, 6 constitute ordinary and necessary expenses incurred in connection with your duties as a holder of 7 federal office, which are a permissible use of campaign funds.
+These expenses must be 8 reported as "cybersecurity expenses" on campaign-finance reports; simultaneously with the 9 approval of this Advisory Opinion, the Commission will add "cybersecurity expenses" to its list of reporting purposes deemed "adequate" for campaign disbursements.
+10 11 The Commission emphasizes that this conclusion is based on the information provided 12 about the current heightened threat environment of cyberattacks faced by Senators, and that if 13 that threat environment should diminish significantly at some point in the future, this conclusion 14 may no longer apply.
+In addition, the Commission emphasizes that the use of campaign funds for the expenses described in your request is limited to your own personal devices and accounts 15 16 and not available for devices and accounts of family members, staff or other persons.
+17 This response constitutes an advisory opinion concerning the application of the Act and 18 Commission regulations to the specific transaction or activity set forth in your request.
+See 19 52 U.S.C. § 30108.
+The Commission emphasizes that, if there is a change in any of the facts or 20 assumptions presented, and such facts or assumptions are material to a conclusion presented in